richeyphu/GetMotivated/README.md

 ## Demo

-You can visit our [website](https://richeyphu.github.io/GetMotivated/), or try the simple live demo [here](https://richeyphu.github.io/GetMotivated/demo.html).
+Please check out our [website](https://richeyphu.github.io/GetMotivated/), or try the simple live demo [here](https://richeyphu.github.io/GetMotivated/demo.html).

 If you want to get **motivated** but can't go to nsfw web, you can use: